-- In this moment, I choose to release the past and look forward to the good that awaits me.
+- At this moment, I choose to release the past and look forward to the good that awaits me.

 - With each new breath, I inhale strength and exhale fear.
 I am learning that it is safe for me to heal and grow.

-- In this moment, I choose to feel calm and peaceful.
+- At this moment, I choose to feel calm and peaceful.
 Everything is unfolding as it should.

 - I choose to fill my mind with positive, nurturing, and healing thoughts.